eddygarcas/Biking-gram-bot/README.md

 # BotBicinGram

-By this Telegram Bot,Barcelona Bicing users can look for the closest bicing station to their current localtion
+Bot Biking gram feeds from Citybikes API, getting data from there will allow you to search for the closest bike sharing station available.
+Citybikes API has data from more than 400 Cities bike sharing transportation projects.

-If you are a Bicing user in Barcelona, you can try this out by following URL: https://telegram.me/bcnbicingbot
+If you are using any bike sharing transportation, you can try this out by adding this bot in your telegram app: https://telegram.me/bcnbicingbot

 Please let me know if you find any issue using this bot.